ldobrien1234/gnode-cell-communication/README.md

 # gnode-cell-communication
-In this repository, I created a *Graph Neural Ordinary Differential Equation (GNODE)* to model cell communication. **I am still updating the code to improve the convergence of the neural network.**
+In this repository, I am working to use a *Graph Neural Ordinary Differential Equation (GNODE)* to model cell communication.

-[Topology_Trajectories.jl](Topology_Trajectories.jl) was modified slightly from [Franke and MacLean](https://github.com/maclean-lab/Cell-Cell-Communication).
+I will use the model proposed by [Franke and MacLean](https://github.com/maclean-lab/Cell-Cell-Communication) to simulate gene expression over time for a group of cells.
+The latent state of the system is described by a 3 x 3 matrix.
+Each row represents a cell and the columns represent the gene expression levels of GATA1, PU.1, and X (a regulatory gene).

-I used their model to simulate gene expression over time for a group of cells. cell_data_2000.txt contains 2000 training examples from their model.
-The first row in the text file contains inputs, while the second contains outputs.
-Each input and output is a 3 x 4 feature matrix.
-Each row represents a cell type, and the columns represent the gene expression levels of GATA1, PU.1, X (a regulatory gene), and a parameter A0.
-I only used the first three columns when training the GNODE.
+Then, I will train a GNODE to learn the cell-communication model.
+Additionally, I want to show that we can recover the causal structure of the model.
+By computing the jacobian of the dynamics, we can infer which genes affect each other and which cells affect each other.

-[cell_neuralnet.py](cell_neuralnet.py) trains a GNODE to find the final gene expression of the cells given the initial states and a graph describing which cells communicate.
-In observational data, we could infer graph structure based on ligand-receptor pairs between cell types.
-After training the GNODE, the file also computes the Jacobian of the gene dynamics at the final time.
-This lets us infer which cell types are influencing others.
-The neural network can easily be modified to incorporate time-series data.
-With more time-points, the network might be better at learning the gene dynamics and causal relationships between cell types.
+The folders [Cell1_Model.md](Cell1_Model.md) and [Cell123_Model.md](Cell123_Model.md) contain simpler cases of what's proposed above.
+In each file, I use a simplified version of the model from Franke and Maclean, which doesn't incorporate cell-communication.
+And I use a standard neural ODE, which can't incorporate relationships between cells.
+Cell1_Model.md models the trajectory of one cell, while Cell123_Model.md models the trajectory of three cells.
+Both models perform well.